 History: 1955 c 676 s 1; 1957 c 295 s 1,2; 1961 c 113 s 1; 1967 c 905 s 5; 1969 c 1129 art

 3 s 1; 1976 c 16 s 1

 The commissioner shall make surveys and investigations to determine the presence of

-infestations of forest pests or shade tree pests.
-For this purpose, duly designated representatives
+infestations of forest pests.
+For this purpose duly designated representatives of the commissioner

-of the commissioner may enter at reasonable times on public and private lands to conduct the
+may enter at reasonable times on public and private lands for the purpose of conducting such

 surveys and investigations.